GörliPark Corpus

 References

-Please always cite this corpus if you use it in further work.
+Please cite the corpus as follows.
 Per favore citate il corpus nel modo seguente.